 Both ccTLDs and gTLDs benefit from the oversight and accountability provided by NTIA in its role as Administrator of the IANA Functions Contract and Root Zone Management Process Administrator.

-General oversight of the IANA functions operator’s provision of the services and activities listed in Section I for TLDs is performed by the direct recipients of the services, i.e., cc TLD managers and gTLD registry operators, and by NTIA as the contractor for the IANA functions contract. .
+General oversight of the IANA functions operator’s provision of the services and activities listed in Section I for TLDs is performed for the benefit of direct recipients of the services, i.e., cc TLD managers and gTLD registry operators, and NTIA as the contractor for the IANA functions contract.
 Registry operators and TLD managers perform oversight by monitoring the processing of IANA requests they submit.
 NTIA as Root Zone Process Manager performs oversight by verifying that process, policy and technical checks were successfully confirmed and also by administering the IANA functions contract, also discussed elsewhere in this section.
-Registrants and users of TLDs perform limited oversight when they attempt to use second level domain names.
+Furthermore registrants and users of TLDs perform limited oversight when they attempt to use second level domain names.

 As noted in previous sections there are very few ICANN operational policies which affect ccTLDs beyond RFC1591.
 As such ccTLDs rely in large part on the NTIA acting as Administrator and Manager to ensure independent oversight and accountability (as defined above) of the Operator for its actions and activities.

-It is also important to note that the oversight and accountability provided by the NTIA as Administrator is not considered to cover specific actions such as the delegation or re-delegation of a specific ccTLD or gTLD.
-The oversight and accountability function for specific actions is performed by the NTIA in its capacity as Root Zone Process Manager.

 NTIA acting as Contract Administrator for the IANA Function Contract